Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 Fintech companies operate in one of the most tightly regulated sectors.

-The intricate web of financial regulations varies not only from country to country but often between regions within countries.
+The intricate web of financial regulations varies not only from country to country but also often between regions within countries.

 For example, startups like Robinhood have faced regulatory challenges that have delayed product launches and incurred fines.

-Compliance is not just about following laws; it’s about anticipating changes in the legal landscape.
+Compliance is not just about following the laws; it’s about anticipating changes in the legal landscape.
 Failing to do so can result in severe penalties, operational disruptions, and damage to reputation.

 2. Cybersecurity Threats and Data Breaches

-The digital nature of fintech makes it a prime target for cyber-attacks.
+The digital nature of fintech makes it a prime target for cyberattacks.

 A breach can compromise sensitive customer data and result in substantial financial losses as well as regulatory penalties.